-A long line of artistic trailblazers have been cultivated from the land that sweeps the banks of the Nore over the years, and all are worth recalling in ink.
+A long line of artistic trailblazers have been cultivated from the land that sweeps the banks of the Nore over the years.

-One artist all-too-often left on the margins of local art history conversations and out of Kilkenny’s collective art consciousness however is the prodigious talent of William John Hennessy.
+One artist all-too-often left on the margins is the prodigious talent of William John Hennessy.

 William’s father, John, was a Young Irelander.
 He advocated for the revival of the Irish language and for the study of Irish history from a young age to further the aims of Irish nationalism.

 Fearing a rebellion, the British Government ruled in 1848 that Young Irelanders could be arrested without trial, putting the family at risk.

 The danger of persecution forced John Hennessy’s hand and the patriarch fled the country alone, as an exile, landing in Canada in 1848 before settling down in New York City shortly after.